 As a S-Corp business owner, I've got to pay the employee's and employer's portion of the self-employment tax on salary.
 This equates to a 15.3% tax (12.4% for Social Security tax + 2.9% for Medicare tax = 15.3%).
 If you're an employee, you only pay 6.2% Social Security tax and 1.45% tax for Medicare.
 Spend some time looking at your pay stub next time and marvel!

 There is no income limit to the Medicare tax, and there's actually an extra 0.9% Medicare tax if you make over $200,000.
-The maximum Social Security tax for a self-employed individual is therefore $14,694 in 2016.
-Meanwhile, any money left over after operating expenses, retirement contribution, and salary may be paid out in the form of a distribution.
-Distribution pays 0% self-employment tax.
+The maximum Social Security tax for a self-employed individual is therefore $160,200 X 15.3% = $24,510.
+As a result, self-employed business owners are wondering how little in income they can pay themselves to pay less Social Security tax.

 THE RIGHT RATIO BETWEEN SALARY AND DISTRIBUTION

-The ideal tax situation is to pay yourself $0 salary and the remaining balance in distribution.
+If you own an S-Corp, the ideal tax situation is to pay yourself $0 salary and the remaining balance in distribution.
 This avoids paying the 15.3% in self-employment taxes.
 However, you are still liable to pay state income tax, federal income tax, franchise tax, etc.

 The salary must be a “reasonable amount,” which is open to interpretation.
 A reasonable amount usually equals the median salary someone would earn doing what you are doing at your firm.

 My company is an online media company and I am the main writer.
 In San Francisco, the cost to have a writer produce 3-4 quality articles a week is anywhere from $70,000 – $150,000 a year.
 Therefore, a reasonable salary I could pay myself is somewhere in this range.